-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors and external consultants including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed bymanagement and the relevant board committees including the audit committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring FY 2019-20.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors and external consultants including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed bymanagement and the relevant board committees including the audit committee the board isof the opinion that the Company's internal financial controls were adequate and effectiveduring FY 2020-21.

 11. MEETINGS OF THE BOARD

 Your Company has received necessary declarations from all Independent Directors of theCompany confirming that they meet criteria as mentioned in Section 149 of the Act and SEBILODR.
-Your Company has also received undertaking and declaration from each Director on fitand proper criteria in terms of the provisions of Non-Banking Financial Company-Systemically Important Non-Deposit taking Company and Deposit taking Company (ReserveBank) Directions 2016 ("RBI NDSI Master Directions 2016").
+Your Company has also received undertaking and declaration from each director on fitand proper criteria in terms of the provisions of Non-Banking Financial Company-Systemically Important Non-Deposit taking Company and Deposit taking Company (ReserveBank) Directions 2016 ("RBI NDSI Master Directions 2016").

-13. POLICY ON BOARD COMPOSITION COMPENSATION
+14. POLICY ON BOARD COMPOSITION COMPENSATION

-Personnel and other employees including criteria fordetermining qualification positive attributes and independence of Directors as laid down by the NominationCommittee of the Board in compliance with the provisions of Section 178 of the Act.
-Thepolicy can be viewed at https://www.manappuram.com/policies-codes.html and is also annexedto this report as Annexure II.
+The Board of Directors has adopted a policy on director's appointment and remunerationfor directors Key Managerial Personnel and other employees including criteria fordetermining qualification positive attributes and independence of directors as laid downby the Nomination Committee of the board in compliance with the provisions of Section 178of the Act.
+The policy can be viewed at https://www.manappuram.com/public/uploads/editor-images/files/Policy%2022-Board%20composition. pdf and is also annexed to thisreport as Annexure II.

-14. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+15. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are provided in Note 101144 & 49 to the StandaloneFinancial Statements.

 WITH RELATED PARTIES

-Contracts / arrangements / transactions entered by the Company during the FY 2019-20with related parties under Section 188 of the Act were in ordinary course of business andon arm's length basis.
+Contracts / arrangements / transactions entered by the Company during the FY 2020-21with related parties under Section 188 of the Act were in ordinary course of business andon arm's length basis.
 During the year the Company had not entered into any contract /arrangement / transaction with related parties which could be considered material inaccordance with the provisions of Regulation 23 of SEBI LODR and the Company's policy onrelated party transactions.
 Therefore particulars of contracts / arrangements withrelated parties under Section 188 in Form AOC-2 is not annexed with this report.

-Five interim dividends at the rate of 55 paise per equity share were declared duringthe financial year 2019-20 on 15.05.2019 13.08.2019 06.11.2019 28.01.2020 and27.02.2020.
+Two interim dividends at the rate of 0.60 paise and 0.65 paise per equity share weredeclared during the financial year 2020-21 on 06.11.2020 and 29.01.2021.

-17. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO:
+18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO:

 These details are provided as Annexure IV to this report.